wanhanbo/minimal-portfolio/CONTRIBUTING.md

 ## Make necessary changes and commit those changes

 Now open the project folder to make changes.
 Don't know what to change.
 Don't worry.
+Join our discord channel to discuss about the issue and its fix with the community.
+Invite [link](https://discord.gg/kEjzdT).
-Open the issues tab (right next to code tab) and pickup any `good first issue`.
+Or open the issues tab (right next to code tab) and pickup any `good first issue`.
 Properly understand the issue and put up a comment 'Assign this issue to me' if you to give a fix this issue.

 Now, save the file.